Hengle/Folkvangr/Trailer Outline.md

 ### Title Sequence
 Slow animation of rune letters rorating one by one into recognizable alphabet letters.

+### Notes
+The scenes should have very visceral action, no shaky cam or fast cuts.
+See Little Nightmares and the camera work in The Revenant.
+There should be a sense that the character is defeated mentally and physically, so it is more satisfying when they come back and triumph.

 ### Requirements
 - **Script**
 - **Storyboard**